adsabs/WIESP/2023/index.md

 Submission will be via softconf.
 Submissions should follow the [ACLPUB formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) and [template files](https://github.com/acl-org/acl-style-files/tree/master).

 Submissions (Long and Short Papers) will be subject to a double-blind peer-review process.
-We follow the same policies as IJCNLP-AACL 2023 regarding preprints and double submissions.
+We follow the same policies as IJCNLP-AACL 2023 regarding anonymity, preprints and double submissions.

 ## Organizers